Pelvic Organ Prolapse (POP)

 POP refers to the bulging or herniation of one of more pelvic organs into or out of the vagina.
 The pelvic organs consist of the uterus, vagina, bowel, and bladder.

-What are the Signs & Symptoms of POP?
+What are the Signs & Symptoms of Pelvic Organ Prolapse?

 - Heavy dragging feeling in the vagina or lower back